balajiraparti/Movie-Recommendation-System/readme.md

 ## AI Agent Overview
 The AI agent fetches live movie data from the web.
 It generates concise and updated movie summaries.
-This avoids reliance on static or outdated datasets.
+This avoids reliance on static or outdated datasets with limited data.

 Agent capabilities:
 - Web search for movie details